QualiSystems/Brocade-IronWare-Shell/README.md

-# Brocade IronWare Shell
+# Brocade NetIron Shell
-This Shell supports all Brocade networking devices that run IronWare operating system.
+This Shell supports all Brocade networking devices that run NetIron operating system.

 A CloudShell Shell implements integration of a device model, application or other technology with CloudShell.
 A Shell consists of a data-model that defines how the device and its properties are modeled in CloudShell along with an automation that enables interaction with the device via CloudShell.